kubernetes/features/keps/sig-network/20201010-kube-proxy-v2/README.md

 complex over time, even if their core doesn't change (ie, the eBPF translation layer is not affected).

-This KEP is born from the conviction that more decoupling of the Service object and the actual implementations is required, by introducing an intermediate, node-level abstaction provider.
+This KEP is born from the conviction that more decoupling of the Service object and the actual implementations is required, by introducing an intermediate, node-level abstraction provider.
 This abstraction is expected to be the result of applying Kubernetes' `Service` semantics and business logic to a simpler, more stable API.

 ## Motivation